99th Readiness Division: Lineage

 The U.S. Army Center of Military History states that the 99th RSC does not perpetuate the lineage and honors of the 99th Infantry Division.
 Army policy does not allow for the lineage and honors of a TO&E organization, such as an infantry division, to be perpetuated by a TDA organization, such as an RSC.
 While an RSC is allowed to wear the insignia and use the same number as a previous infantry division, it is not entitled to its lineage and honors.

 Hurricane Sandy

 The 99th RSC was awarded the Army Superior Unit Award on 9 May 2016 by the US Army Human Resources Command for its role in the relief support after Hurricane Sandy, from 29 October 2012 thru 31 March 2013.
 Soldiers who were in direct support of the relief efforts were also awarded the Humanitarian Service Medal as a personal award.

+Units in 2025

+The 99th Readiness Division is a subordinate geographic command of the United States Army Reserve Command.
+The division provides programs and services that enhance individual and unit readiness for mobilization and deployment of Army Reserve forces in the states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, and West Virginia.
+As of December 2025 the division consists of the following units: